featurist/httpism/readme.md

     * `body` the body of the request.
 Will be `undefined` for `get()` etc, otherwise will be the object specified as the second argument to methods like `post()`.
 * `next` is a function that passes control onto the next middleware, it returns a promise of the [response](#responses).
 * `httpism` is a **httpism api** object, for which you can make further requests inside the middleware.
 For example, the redirect middleware uses this.
+* `middleware.middleware` is the name of the middleware, which can be referred to by other middlewares when adding themselves with `before` or `after`.
+* `middleware.before` ensure that the middleware is inserted just before the named middleware.
+* `middleware.after` ensure that the middleware is inserted just after the named middleware.

 ### Existing Middleware